aws-samples/sample-codetalk-API321/README.md

 - 5% tolerated failure rate
 - Batch processing (500 items per batch)
 - Express execution mode for performance

+### Demo 2: Open Map Run - Distributed Map Wind Analysis (`1-2-dmap-wind-analysis/`)

+**Purpose**: We are using previous example of NOAA weather data to find weather stations with highest average wind speeds by month using distributed map processing but now it uses a long wait state (reference to windspeed-longwait.asl.json)

 ### Demo 3: State Transition Throttles (`3-state-transition-throttles/`)